SwissDataScienceCenter/renku/docs/docs/10-users/30-projects/guides/40-create-renku-account.md

-# How to create your Renku account
+# Create your Renku account

 1. Click on Login at top right corner of [renkulab.io](http://renkulab.io)